 Then I thought about the significance of the Miracle of the Sun at Fatima.
 My photograph of the sun surrounded by a halo could have been taken anywhere.
 I needed to show the halo-ringed sun in the context of Fatima.

 To do that I sank one knee to the ground and tilted my camera to the sky.
-My aim was to depict pilgrims praying and using their umbrella to provide shade.
+My aim was to depict pilgrims praying and using their umbrellas to provide shade.

 People around me thought I was genuflecting.
 I heard gasps and cries of joy.
 A couple of women thanked me for bringing the miraculous event to their attention.
 They offered rosary beads and asked if I could send them prints of my photos.